Disability

 Data and reports

-In Kent, the prevalence of a learning disability has been higher than in England since 2021 and unemployment for people with learning disabilities is double that of the South East region.
-This presentation (PPTX, 2.6 MB) explores the prevalence, educational outcomes, employment, health checks, and, other long term conditions in Kent and Medway compared to England and the South East to assess where Kent is currently lacking in support for those with a learning disability.
+In Kent, the prevalence of a learning disability (as recorded by General practices) is about 0.6% of the population.
+This presentation (PPTX, 2.6 MB) also explores, educational outcomes, employment, health checks, and, other long term conditions compared to England and the South East.

 Additional information can be found in our Health and Social Care Maps self-serve tool.
 We are constantly developing this resource in response to your feedback.